RH-devs/sane-again/README.md

 __Backend__
 * Heroku
-* Postgres
+* Heroku Postgres
 * Beautifier - for helping to keep code tidy
-* Random Key Gen - to generate a random secret key
 * Power Mapper to check for browser compatibility
-* Kanban for Project Planning
+* Kanban on Github for Project Planning
 * Balsamiq wireframes - for planning of site flow, creating wire frames and general mind mapping

 ## Testing